TritonDataCenter/rfd/rfd/0026/README.md

 Currently, there is just one volume type named `'tritonnfs'`, and its associated volume packages objects have only one specific property:

-* `size`: the storage capacity provided by volumes created with this package.
+* `size`: a Number representing the storage capacity in mebibytes provided by volumes created with this package.
 * `compute_package_uuid`: the UUID of the compute package to use to provision the storage VMs when a new volume using this package is created.